ocadotechnology/bbq/README.md

 ## Restore process

 Backups are restored in a separate GCP project.
 BBQ doesn't restore data in the source table for 2 reasons:
 * security - BBQ only reads other projects data.
 It shouldn't have write access to source data, because then single app/user would have write access both to source data and backups.
-Such situation only inreases the risk of losing all data,
+Such situation only increases the risk of losing all data,
 * consistency - BBQ doesn't know if restored data should append or replace source data.
 It's up to the user to finish restoration based on his specific needs.

+There are few ways in which you may restore data:
+* restoring whole dataset by specifying project and dataset name.
+All latest versions of tables in this dataset will be restored in restoration project,
+* restoring list of backups by specifying which source tables and which versions should be restored.

+Restored data will automatically expire in 7 days (target dataset is created with table default expiration).

+#### Copy job limit

+There's 10,000 [copy jobs per project per day limit](https://cloud.google.com/bigquery/quotas#copy_jobs), which you may hit during the restoration.
+This limit can be increased by Google Support.

+Please remember that partitions from partitioned tables are stored as single tables.
+So if you want to restore dataset, where there was 10 tables with 500 partitions, this results in creating 5000 copy jobs, which is half of total daily quota.

 ## Retention process